-The School of Making Thinking (SMT) is now accepting proposals for artists and thinkers to teach a class for our Spring 2023 Semester in partnership with Abrons Arts Center (a performing and visual arts center in the Lower East Side).
-Our spring semester will take place either in person or online – please indicate in your proposal whether you would like to host the class at Abrons in person or online.
-SMT classes are an opportunity for artists to bring others into their thinking and making practices through experimental pedagogies.
-We look for exciting and thoughtful proposals that bridge disciplines and bring rigorous thinking into conversation with aesthetic, political, and experimental approaches to arts practice.
-Please see our Fall 2022 courses for examples, or our archive of past courses.
+The School of Making Thinking (SMT) is now accepting proposals for artists and thinkers to teach a class for our Fall 2023 workshops in partnership with Abrons Arts Center, a performing and visual arts center in the Lower East Side of NYC.
+Our fall semester will be both in person and online – please indicate in your proposal whether you would like to host the class at Abrons in person or online.
+Typically we get more proposals for online classes, so if you are based in New York City, consider submitting an in-person proposal.

-Proposals can be submitted via our online submission form, and are due Saturday, January 21st at 11:59 PM EST.
+Proposals can be submitted via our online submission form, and are due Saturday, July 1st at 11:59 PM EST.

 SPECIFICATIONS:

-Courses will run for 4 consecutive weeks between beginning April 3rd and ending April 28th.
+Courses will run for 4 consecutive weeks between beginning October 2nd and ending October 27th.

 The Class Proposal Form will require:

-Proposals can be submitted via our online submission form, and are due Saturday, January 21st at 11:59 PM EST.
+Proposals can be submitted via our online submission form, and are due Saturday, July 1st at 11:59 PM EST.

 SPECIFICATIONS:

-Courses will run for 4 consecutive weeks between beginning April 3rd and ending April 28th.
+Courses will run for 4 consecutive weeks between beginning October 2nd and ending October 27th.

 - Each class in a course will meet once a week for 2 hours.